paragdakle/emailcoref/README.md

 The code used to generate the results can be found [here](https://github.com/mandarjoshi90/coref).
 Evalution scripts for all metrics can be found [here](https://github.com/conll/reference-coreference-scorers).

-The code to convert predictions back to CoNLL format in the coref repository did not work for us.
-Our .jsonlines to .conll converter can be found in jsonlines2conll.py and can be run as follows:
+[The code to convert predictions back to CoNLL format in the coref repository did not work for us.
+Our .jsonlines to .conll converter can be found in jsonlines2conll.py and can be run as follows:]: #

-    python3 jsonlines2conll.py <jsonlines_filepath> <gold_conll_filepath> <output_filepath>
+[python3 jsonlines2conll.py <jsonlines_filepath> <gold_conll_filepath> <output_filepath>]: #

-    where
+[where
 jsonlines_filepath: The path to the  predicted .jsonlines file which is to be converted back to a .conll file with the predicted coreference annotations.
 gold_conll_filepath: The path to the gold .conll file which was used as an input for obtaining predictions.
-    output_filepath: The path to save the generated .conll filepath.
+output_filepath: The path to save the generated .conll filepath.]:#